 Whether you make them with or without the melted chocolate, they’re good, plus I suspect you’ll be able to come up with some interesting variations.
 The most important thing is to make sure you sift the flour and measure with a gentle hand or weigh out 7.5 oz.
-I saw some other versions of the recipe on-line where people have left out the word “sifted” causing others to use too much flour.
+I saw some other versions of the recipe on-line where people have left out the word “sifted” (before flour) causing others to use too much flour.

 By Cracky Bars

 - 1 3/4 cups sifted all purpose flour 7.5 oz at the most

 - 1/2 teaspoon salt

 - 12 tablespoons butter softened (I used unsalted)

 - 2 large eggs